james2doyle/ohdoylerules.com/content/web/slack-url-meta-data.md

-/*
+---
-Title: Slack Meta Data For URLs and Links
+Title: "Slack Meta Data For URLs and Links"
-Date: 2015-10-31
+Date: "2015-10-31"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Description: Tips to get Slack to resolve the correct meta data for your website URL
+Description: "Tips to get Slack to resolve the correct meta data for your website URL"
-Keywords: slack, meta, data, website, tag, url, link, image, issues, fixes, list, test */
+Keywords: ["slack", "meta", "data", "website", "tag", "url", "link", "image", "issues", "fixes", "list", "test"]
+---

 If you use [Slack](https://slack.com/), then you have probably noticed the awesome feature they have for generating nice meta data whenever you paste a URL or an image.